demo14 of Im2mesh package

 Boolean operations

-We use boolean operations of polyshape object to remove overlapped regions.
+We use boolean operations to remove overlapped regions.

 psBlock = subtract( psBlock, psCircle );